 Since its founding in 1989, Comunilife has grown into one of NYC’s best-respected community-based health and housing service providers.
 Each year, our rich continuum of care supports the needs of more than 3,000 low-income and vulnerable New Yorkers.

-Comunilife owns or manages 1,579 units of supported transitional and permanent housing for homeless adults struggling with HIV/AIDS, serious mental and behavioral health issues, and other chronic medical conditions.
+Comunilife owns or manages 1,641 units of supported transitional and permanent housing for homeless adults struggling with HIV/AIDS, serious mental and behavioral health issues, and other chronic medical conditions.
 We operate a full-service, Latino-centered, South Bronx-based mental health clinic – the Vida Guidance Center – that provides more than 23,000 outpatient visits a year.
 Life Is Precious™, our unique suicide prevention program for Latina girls, is gaining national recognition for effectively addressing the needs of the highest-risk group of teenagers in the country; we have just launched a Latino Youth Suicide Prevention Center to disseminate best practice prevention approaches for Latinos of all ages.
 Our Medical and Psychiatric Respite program arranges short-term supportive housing for recently discharged hospital patients who lack appropriate housing in which to recuperate.

 All Comunilife activities are tailored to reflect the program participants’ perspectives, needs and strengths; our programs are guided by community-defined best practices.
 Our signature training program – the Multicultural Relational Approach for Diverse Populations – equips our staff to incorporate clients’ cultural and personal perspectives into their overall approach to care.
 Because of our clear respect for understanding – and desire to work in partnership with – those whom we serve, we successfully engage some of the most marginalized and hardest-to-reach people in the city.